Finschia/finschia/docs/finschia-tutorials/deploy-testnet.md

 fnsad start
 ```

-This setup puts all the data for `finschia` in `~/.finschia`.
+This setup puts all the data for `Finschia` in `~/.finschia`.
 You can examine the genesis file you created at `~/.finschia/config/genesis.json`.
 With this configuration `finschia` is also ready to use and has an account with tokens (both staking and custom).

 ## Multi-node, Local, Automated Testnet